danielrosehill/Transcription-Cleanup-Eval-1225/README.md

 Evaluating cloud audio understanding models for their ability to transcribe audio and follow post-processing prompts in a single step.

+> **Note on Evaluation Methodology**: This is a subjective, non-rigorous evaluation.
+The quality of transcription cleanup and formatting is inherently subjective - there's no single "correct" output for tasks like filler removal or format conversion.
+Results reflect personal judgment of output quality for the specific workflows tested.

 ## Purpose

 Traditional ASR (Automatic Speech Recognition) produces verbatim transcripts that require a second LLM call to clean up or reformat. **Audio multimodal models** can do both in one step - taking audio as input and producing formatted, cleaned text directly.